WAHR explained

 History

-In the early 1960s, a signature station phrase was "Broadcasting from the top of the Times Building".
-Some of the station's early operators were U.S. Army servicemen stationed at Redstone Arsenal and promotional literature included a letter from Dr. Wernher von Braun complimenting the station on its classical music programs.
-By the 1970s, though, the station had dropped fine arts programming in favor of what became known as adult contemporary music, which is roughly its present format; public station WLRH took over classical broadcasting to the area when it began in 1976.
-After nearly 40 years serving the Tennessee Valley, Hornbuckle retired, selling the station in July 1999.
-In 2009, Hornbuckle was inducted into the Alabama Broadcasters Association Hall of Fame.
-He died in 2012.[3]
+From its founding, the station had its studios and offices in the Times Building on East Holmes Avenue, headquarters for The Huntsville Daily Times.
+In the early 1960s, a signature station phrase was "Broadcasting from the top of The Times Building."
+Some of the station's early program hosts were U.S. Army servicemen stationed at Redstone Arsenal.
+The station received a fan letter from noted aerospace engineer Dr. Wernher von Braun complimenting the station on its classical music programs.
+By the 1970s, the station had dropped fine arts programming in favor of what became known as adult contemporary music, which is roughly its present format.
+(Public radio station WLRH took over classical broadcasting to the area when it began in 1976.)

 In June 2009, the station transitioned from an adult contemporary music format to a Hot AC music mix.
 As of May 2013, though, the station had returned to its former mainstream AC format.

 In January 2010, Black Crow Media Group and its subsidiaries filed for "Chapter 11" bankruptcy, seeking to reorganize rather than be broken up.
-Their filing with the FCC notified the Commission of the involuntary transfer of the license from BCA Radio, LLC, to an entity known as BCA Radio, LLC, Debtor-In-Possession.
+A filing with the FCC notified the Commission of the involuntary transfer of the license from BCA Radio, LLC, to an entity known as BCA Radio, LLC, Debtor-In-Possession.

 In November 2011, Black Crow Media Group announced that it was reorganizing its radio holdings and consolidating the four subsidiaries acting as debtors in possession (including BCA Radio, LLC) into a new company named Southern Stone Communications, LLC.
 The FCC approved the transfer on December 19, 2011.